 Nature: A Model for Interpenetrative Dissolution

 The Books of Magra looks to humanities relationship with Nature as a fundamental issue and concern, one which requires ongoing development.
-The attention given to Nature is as a means to assist in dissolving the gaps human beings compel and assert between humanity and Nature.
+This attention given to Nature is as a means to assist in dissolving the gaps human beings compel and assert between humanity and Nature.
 Like all other concepts and approaches in The Books of Magra, this relationship between Nature and humanity is an evolving focus, one in which the understanding and the intent comprise Relational Beliefs, Messiness, and an admonition of Mystery.

 Relational Beliefs are those attitudes human beings exhibit as characterizing separateness from Nature.
 Existential anxieties, the seeming distance and apathy that Nature exudes towards us largely inform this perspective.
 The Books of Magra attempts to offer a perspective which is Participatory and that we are “Of” Nature.
 That the distance we discern between us and Nature is part of a process that is best understood experientially.